google/docsy/userguide/content/en/docs/Contribution guidelines/_index.md

 If you want to run your own local Hugo server to preview your changes as you work:

 1. Follow the instructions in [Getting started](/docs/getting-started) to install Hugo and any other tools you need.
-1. Fork the [Docsy website repo](wherever it goes) repo into your own project, then create a local copy using `git clone`.
+1. Fork the [Docsy](https://github.com/google/docsy) repo into your own project, then create a local copy using `git clone`.
 Don’t forget to use `--recurse-submodules` or you won’t pull down some of the code you need to generate a working site.

     ```
     git clone --recurse-submodules --depth 1 https://github.com/google/docsy-site.git
     ```

-1. Run `hugo server` in the site root directory.
+1. Change to the `userguide` directory and run the following Hugo command to build the site and start the Hugo server.
+   Note that you need the `themesDir` flag because the site files are inside the theme repo.

+    ```
+    cd userguide
+    hugo server --themesDir ../..
+    ```

    By default your site will be available at http://localhost:1313/.
 Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.
 1. Continue with the usual GitHub workflow to edit files, commit them, push the changes up to your fork, and create a pull request.